postlund/pyatv/docs/documentation/protocols.md

 ## DMAP Binary Format

-The binary format is basically TLV data where the tag is a 4 byte ASCII-string, the length is a four byte unsigned integer and the data is, well, data.
+The binary format is basically [type-length-value](https://en.wikipedia.org/wiki/Type–length–value) (TLV) data where the tag (or key) is a 4 byte ASCII-string, the length is a four byte unsigned integer and the data is, well, data.
 Type and meaning of a specific TLV are derived from the tag.
 So one must know which tags are used, how large they are and what they mean.
 Please note that Length